isomerpages/moe-pasirrissec/_useful-links/Direct School Admission (DSA)/DSA – LLP IN MUSIC AND PERFORMING ARTS.md

 #### **Other Requirements**

 *   For all applicants who are not studying in MOE mainstream primary schools, please refer to&nbsp;[https://go.gov.sg/nmsdsa-sec-application](https://go.gov.sg/nmsdsa-sec-application).
-*   International Students may apply but must take part in and fulfil the requirements of the Admissions Exercise for International Students (AEIS) test to be successful in DSA.&nbsp;
+*   International Students may apply but must take part in and fulfil the requirements of the Admissions Exercise for International Students (AEIS) test to be successful in DSA.

 #### **Centralised DSA-Sec Application Process**

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
 The application is free-of-charge and will be open from 4 May 2023, 11am to 31 May 2023, 3pm.
-For more details, please refer to MOE website –&nbsp;[www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec)&nbsp;
+For more details, please refer to MOE website –&nbsp;[www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec)

 *   Certified true copies of certificates / documentary proof for the non-school based awards and activities may be requested for shortlisted applicants.&nbsp;
 *   Applicants will be notified of the outcome of the application by 11 Sep 2023.
 Candidates who are given a Confirmed Offer are guaranteed a place in our school in a course which they are eligible for (Express, Normal Academic or Normal Technical) based on their PSLE results.&nbsp;